Foreland, Isle of Wight

 Foreland Fields includes Bembridge ledge, an area formerly popular with shipwrecks and smuggling, but also for crab and lobster fishing; there is a Coastguard Station.
 The channel through the interior of the Bembridge Ledges is known as "Dickie Dawes Gut" after a notorious local smuggler (and father of the courtesan Sophie Dawes) due to his feat of escaping the excise men by superior local navigational knowledge.
 There was a pillbox built in the Second World War, now subsumed in the sea defences.
 The beach is sandy with stones which contain Cretaceous fossils.
 The cliffs also feature Horsetails ferns.

 Name

 First recorded as East Foreland on a 1591 map, it is from Middle English forelande 'a cape, a headland, a coastal promontory'.
-It is also found in other parts of the U.K.
+The name is also found in other parts of the U.K.